davidlday/vscode-languagetool-linter/README.md

 In memory of [Adam Voss](https://github.com/adamvoss), original creator of the [LanguageTool for Visual Studio Code](https://github.com/languagetool-language-server/vscode-languagetool) extension.

-## BREAKING CHANGES
+### Breaking Changes

 I've tweaked the configuration a little, so you'll need to review the setup options below and make sure you have a valid configuration.
-Note that the "Public Api" checkbox has been replaced by the "Service Type", and "URL" setting is now "> External: URL".
+See the Changelog for details.

 ## Features